kanaria69/Mainecoco/README.md

-## What did one wall say to the other wall?
-I'll meet you at the corner!
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.